-When you’ve got years’ of skills and experience, it can be tempting to try and include too much information on your CV – especially about things you’re particularly proud of.
+When you’ve got years of skills and experience, it can be tempting to try and include too much information on your CV.
+This is especially true about things you’re particularly proud of.
 But it’s likely that not all of this information will be relevant to the role you’re applying for, and will make your CV much longer than it needs to be.

-It’s more important to summarise a list of your relevant skills and experience at the start of your CV in a brief personal summary, than it is to give extensive information about the jobs that you did 20 years ago.
+It’s more important to summarise a list of your relevant skills and experience at the start of your CV in a brief personal summary than it is to give extensive information about jobs you did 20 years ago.

-Whatever your experience level, it is so important to make sure you include a cover letter.
+Whatever your experience level, it’s very important to make sure you include a cover letter.
 It’s your chance to speak directly to a prospective employer and let them know why you want this specific job with this specific company, and which of your positive attributes you can bring to the role.

-From looking at your CV alone, there’s a chance that your potential boss might wonder why you’re applying for a position that doesn’t match your skills and experience level – and writing a cover letter gives you an opportunity to address this question outright.
-It will also allow you to let some of your enthusiasm shine through, so it’s clear that you have a genuine interest in the role that you’re applying for.
+From looking at your CV alone, there’s a chance that your potential boss might wonder why you’re applying for a position that doesn’t match your skills and experience level.
+But writing a cover letter gives you an opportunity to address this concern outright.
+It’ll also allow you to let some of your enthusiasm shine through, so it’s clear that you have a genuine interest in the role.

 Your cover letter is your chance to make a lasting first impression and stand out from the crowd, so it’s always worth taking the time to write one.

-If you know people within the organisation that you’re applying to, then there’s a good chance that – if they haven’t already – they can put in a good word for you with the hiring manager.
+If you know people within the organisation that you’re applying to, there’s a good chance that (if they haven’t already) they can put in a good word for you with the hiring manager.
 A recommendation from someone that the hirer knows will give them positive insight into what you could be like to work with day-to-day.

-If a prospective employer is having doubts about your loyalty or longevity in the role because your skill and experience level is above what is required, then a reliable account of you from a trusted third party could give them the reassurance they need to move past the idea that you may be “overqualified.”
+If a prospective employer is having doubts about your loyalty or longevity in the role because your skill and experience level are above what’s required, then a reliable account of you from a trusted third party could give them the reassurance they need to move past the idea that you may be ‘overqualified’.

 Hiring managers might consider how your skills and experience could affect the dynamics of the current working team – for example, whether you can take direction from team members who may be less experienced than you.
 They may also be worried that others will be intimidated by you and your experience.

-Let them know that yes, you may already have experience, but you’re more than willing to get stuck in and embrace new challenges as they arise.
-Of course you know this – but it’s important that by the end of your interview the hiring manager knows this too.
+Let them know that, yes, you might already have experience, but you’re more than willing to get stuck in and embrace new challenges as they arise.
+Of course, you know this, but it’s important that, by the end of your interview, the hiring manager knows this too.

-Interviewers also typically have a number of things that they are looking for in a job interview.
-They are also used to leading you in a way that gives you the opportunity to say what they need to hear.
-So if you follow their lead, and stop to listen or ask questions regularly, they will most likely walk you towards the answers that they want to hear.
+Interviewers also typically have a number of things that they’re looking for in a job interview and are used to leading candidates in a way that gives them the opportunity to say what they need to hear.
+So if you follow their lead, and stop to listen or ask questions regularly, they’ll most likely walk you towards the answers that they want to hear.

-Try and do your research up front.
+Try and do your research upfront.
 If the salary ranges aren’t displayed in a job advert, then before making your application, try doing some broader research into the role to find out what sort of pay you can expect.
-If you’re applying for a role that requires less skills and experience than your previous jobs, then the salary may also be lower.
+If you’re applying for a role that requires fewer skills and experience than your previous jobs, then the salary may also be lower.

-We always suggest that you don’t discuss salary expectations in your interview, unless you are specifically asked or until someone offers you the job – it’s much easier to negotiate salary when someone has offered you the job – whereas asking upfront in an interview can give employers the impression that you care more about the salary than the role – which even if true, is not the right message to give.
+We always suggest that you don’t discuss salary expectations in your interview, unless you are specifically asked or until someone offers you the job.
+It’s much easier to negotiate salary when you have an offer.
+Whereas asking upfront in an interview can give employers the impression that you care more about the salary than the role – which, even if true, is not the right impression to give.

-Some recruiters will actively ask for your previous salary however, so if you know your previous salary was significantly higher than the role you are wanting to secure – then it’s a good idea to make it clear to your interviewer that you’re flexible, and that you are clear about the salary range for the role they are advertising.
+However, some recruiters will actively ask for your previous salary.
+If your previous salary was significantly higher than the role you are wanting to secure, then it’s a good idea to make it clear to your interviewer that you’re flexible, and that you’re clear about the salary range for the role they are advertising.